 Around the start of the War on Drugs, a series of laws began to be passed across the nation that instituted “Drug-free Zones.”
 Centered around shielding children from the harmful effects of drug use and abuse, these laws serve to enhance the standard penalties for crimes such as possession, delivery of a controlled substance, and various other drug-related charges.

-The punishments for these drug-free zones are additional to the minimum sentence for delivery of marijuana.
-It is Drug-related charges that occur in, on, or within 1000 feet (or 300ft for public pools or arcades) of Drug-Free Zones will have the degree of felony heightened.
-If you are arrested for delivering anywhere from ¼ oz to 5lbs of marijuana in a Drug-free Zone, what would have been a state jail felony outside of the zone now becomes a third-degree felony.
-If the amount of marijuana is between 5-50lbs, the normal charge of second-degree delivery of marijuana will become a first-degree felony.
+The punishments for these drug-free zones are added to the minimum sentence for delivery of marijuana.
+It is drug-related charges that occur in, on, or within 1000 feet (or 300ft for public pools or arcades) of Drug-Free Zones will have the degree of felony heightened.
+If you are arrested for delivering anywhere from ¼ oz to 5 lbs of marijuana in a Drug-Free Zone, what would have been a state jail felony outside of the zone now becomes a third-degree felony.
+If the amount of marijuana is between 5 and 50lbs, the normal charge of second-degree delivery of marijuana will become a first-degree felony.

 Delivery of Marijuana Punishments

 To be convicted with a delivery of marijuana charge, the person being charged had to “knowingly” or “intentionally” delivered marijuana.
 Although the punishments for marijuana are a bit lighter than some other more serious control substances, they still include harsh punishments.
 The following are potential punishments for delivery of marijuana: